samtay/so-hs/README.md

    results in possibly too many API requests)
 2. Investigate whether GADTs / TypeFamilies can solve my problem with Text vs Site representation in the Options datatype
+   Look [here](https://github.com/aviaviavi/confetti/blob/master/src/Lib.hs) for a simple GADT example
+3. consider adding --verbose flag. this would be easy, but unclear how useful. one use case would be when google returns no results indicate that it may have detected non browser